The plectic conjecture over function fields: Introduction

 \subsection{Notation}

 Unless otherwise specified, all fiber products and thus Cartesian powers are taken over $k$.
 We denote base changes with subscripts, possibly also with vertical restriction bars.
-For any algebraic stack $\cX$ over $k$ with geometric point $\ov{x}$, we write $\pi_1(\cX,\ov{x})$ for the associated \'etale fundamental group.
-We will usually omit basepoints and simply write $\pi_1(\cX)$.
+For any connected algebraic stack $\cX$ over $k$, we always suppress base points and write $\pi_1(\cX)$ for the associated \'etale fundamental group.
 By a \emph{$G$-bundle}, we always mean a principal homogeneous space for $G$.